 How many entries are available?

-This year, we will be increasing the number of available places to 50, partly to accommodate some postponements from last year’s event.
+This year, we will be increasing the number of available places to 60.

 Can I leave a bag at the start?

-Yes, Wild Carrot Wheels has a storage container and we are happy to store riders’ bags again this year.
+Yes, The Bike Drop have kindly agreed to store a bag for you.
 We will give you a label to put on your bag at registration.

 Where is the nearest train station?

-Kemble is the closest station.
+Kemble is the closest station to Cirencester and it’s an easy 25-minute cycle from the station.
 This is also the best place to park during the event if you’re looking for a long-stay car park.

 What gearing do you recommend?